How to Write Better AI Prompts

 What's a system prompt?

-A system prompt is an instruction sent before any user message that sets the AI's persona, tone or constraints for the whole conversation.
-See our glossary entry on system prompts.
+A system prompt is an instruction sent before any user message that sets the AI's persona, tone or constraints for the whole conversation - Things like "You are a senior editor.
+Always answer in British English.
+Never use bullet points."
+It's how products bake in behaviour: AskAI.free's AI lawyer page is a normal model with a detailed legal system prompt.
+See our glossary entry on system prompts for how they differ from regular messages.